Effort Values and Natures: A Mathematical Approach

 Why This Does Not Work in Practice

 Why indeed would they tell you to give your Alakazam Special Attack effort points?
-Because of three fundamental problems, which lie not in the method itself, but in the other mechanics of Pokémon.
+Because of three fundamental problems, which lie not in the math, but in the other mechanics of Pokémon.

 The Problem of Overkill

 It happens that Pokémon battles are pretty fast.
 You execute an attack and often deal one heck of a lot of damage, even knocking out the other Pokémon in one hit (called an OHKO in competitive battling lingo) or two (2HKO).
-It is also quite frequent to experience overkill, namely to deal, say, technically 500 damage, but the opponent only has 300 HP.
+Your attacks can also be overkill: they might technically deal, say, 500 damage, but the opponent only has 300 HP at the time.
 A player is not in any way rewarded for overkill; for all the game cares, you may as well only have dealt exactly 300 damage.
-This means that there are many Pokémon which can knock out our Defense effort trained normal form Deoxys just as easily with the Defense as without it - many Pokémon are designed to hit fast and hard but have little hope of lasting out for any length of time, and boosting their defenses will often allow all sorts of Pokémon to knock them out in one or two hits just like before.
+This means that there are many Pokémon which can knock out our Defense effort trained normal form Deoxys just as easily with the Defense as without it - many Pokémon are designed to hit fast and hard but have little hope of lasting out for any length of time, and boosting their defenses often won't actually change how many hits common threats will need to defeat them.

 If all Pokémon had, say, twenty times the HP they actually do, this kind of EV spread would be a great deal more plausible, because the difference that the defensive boost would make in that case could be a matter of being able to take multiple extra hits.
 In the real Pokémon games, the problem of overkill will render much of the possible advantages of this kind of EV spread void, at least for sweepers.